ABOUT THE CORK BUSINESS LEAGUE

 The foundations of the present League were laid way back in the late 40’s when a number of companies engaged in trading through the Port of Cork (hence the use of shipping in the title) organised a knock-out competition to run between February and April.
 Like the present day Inter-House league, they were allowed dual registration by the MFA.

 The League was granted full junior status in the 1952-53 season.
-Eight teams competed in the first league championship which was won by Cork Harbour Commissioners.
+7 teams competed in the first league championship which was won by Cork Harbour Commissioners.
 The League trophy donated by Cork Steam Packet Company is still in use today, most recently won by Doolans Cow Bar FC during the 2018 / 2019 season.

 Want to learn more?

-From humble beginnings the league has grown and in its modern form had it’s highest numbers of thirty teams and three divisions over the last 2 decades.
+From humble beginnings the league has grown and in its modern form had it’s highest numbers of 37 teams and three divisions over the last 2 decades.
 A total of eight trophies are competed for each year.
 While in the early days the membership of the league was dominated by shipping companies and traditional industries, such as Ford’s, Denny’s and Dunlop’s, today teams representing the computer and pharmaceutical companies are more common: Dell EMC, Voxpro.
 In fact the change in the membership down through the decades has reflected the broad trends in the economic life of the Cork region.
 Over the years as company’s prominence waned their team’s departure from the league often predicted the eventual fate of the company in Cork.